kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__kubectl-cheat-sheet.md

 **Tip # 3 - Deleting with kubectl delete pod**
 ----------------------------------------------

 `kubectl delete pod` is a command used to delete a pod.
 When you delete a pod, Kubernetes will create a new one to replace it.
 This is useful for updating pods with new configurations or images.
 If you want to delete the pod and prevent Kubernetes from creating a new one, you can use the --force flag.
+This is also a common way to restart pods as Kubernetes self healing capabilities bring back the pod based on the specifications of the manifest file.
+We have another article that talks more about using this as a sort of [kubectl restart pod command](https://botkube.io/learn/kubectl-pod-restart) solution.

 **Tip #4 - Running kubectl -k to Deploy Kustomization File**
 ------------------------------------------------------------

 `kubectl -k` is a command used to deploy Kubernetes resources using a kustomization file.
 A kustomization file is a YAML file that defines a set of Kubernetes resources and how they should be deployed.
 It allows you to customize your deployments without modifying the original YAML files.

+### 🤖AI Tip🤖

+If your file has any issues with deployment you can ask Botkube's assistant to correct the file for future deployment.
+Either select the **ask ai** button on the error produced when deploying the file or paste your file into a Slack or Microsoft Teams channel connected to the cluster you want to deploy and ask AI to fix any issues with the file.

 **Tip #5 - Copying Files with kubectl cp**
 ------------------------------------------

-`kubectl cp` is a command used to copy files and directories between a container and the user's local file system.
+`kubectl cp` is a [command used to copy files](https://botkube.io/learn/copying-files-with-kubectl-cp) and directories between a container and the user's local file system.
 This is useful for transferring files to and from a container for debugging purposes or to extract data from a container.

 To copy a file from a container to the local file system, use the following command: